cyfinoid/keychecker/README.md

 # keycheker
-A tool to identify details via a specified key.
+A tool to identify details using the specified key.